 Intention, Good or Bad, is Not Enough

 It's hard to criticize these actions and comments.
 Each person is acting in what they perceive as their own self-interest, and we are all self-interested to some degree.
 There has to be a balance between serving a community and serving tourists.
-Almost all of us who are used to looking out their back yard at a vineyard, would be more than disappointed if the owner decided to put a barn 20 feet from our existing fence line and blocked our view.
+Almost all of us who are used to looking out our back yard at a vineyard would be more than disappointed if the owner decided to put a barn 20 feet from our existing fence line and blocked our view.
 Who wouldn't raise a stink over that?

 That said, it appears to me when industry participants themselves start fanning the flames of debate in the press, we've lost sight of the collaborative values upon which the industry has thrived.
 From my vantage point that is a step backward in thinking.
-We still desperately need each other for shared success, without which this kind public discontent leads to disturbing headlines such as this one:
+We still desperately need each other for shared success, without which this kind of public discontent leads to disturbing headlines such as this one: